MandeepSinghthakur/planning-poker/README.md

 ## Features

-1. Create new Session(Fibonacci or TShirt size)
+1. Create new Session(Fibonacci or Custom)
 2. Join Session
 3. Invite Link
 4. Session controller - Moderator can Reveal and restart the session anytime.